damodarkrishnakumar1792/fashionable_sales_casestudy/README.md

 ## CI/CD

-`.github/workflows/dbt_ci.yml` runs `dbt deps` + `dbt parse` + `dbt compile` on every push/PR to `main`.
-This validates the whole project for every macro/ref/source resolves and every model's SQL is syntactically valid without needing a live database.
-It deliberately stops short of `dbt run`/`dbt test` in CI; see the comment header in that workflow file for why, and what a fuller CI setup (with a seeded fixture database) would need to add.
+The repository includes a GitHub Actions workflow `.github/workflows/dbt_ci.yml` that executes on every push and pull request to `main`.
+It runs `dbt deps`, `dbt parse`, and `dbt compile` to validate the entire project: every macro resolves correctly, every ref() and source() points to a valid object, and every model's SQL is syntactically sound.
+This "thin CI" approach requires no live database connection, making it fast, cost-free, and safe for open-source or assessment environments.
+It intentionally does not execute dbt run or dbt test.
+These steps require a seeded fixture database, service account credentials, and secrets management.
+See the comment header in the workflow file for the full rationale and a checklist of what a production-grade CI/CD pipeline would need to add

 ## Data cleaning